frostspb/NameMaker/README.md

 # NameMaker

-**Web applications for the generation of names for a given matrix of parameters**
+**Web-application for the generation of names from matrix of parameters**

 Required Python 3.5+